HatTrickLabs/txt/README.md

 ##### Notes:
 - The second if block is negated with the ! logic negation operator.
-- Condition blocks are not rendered for falsey values.
-Falsey values include:
+- Conditional blocks are not rendered for falsey values.  *Falsey* values include:
 	* false boolean
 	* null
 	* numeric zero
 	* empty string
 	* empty collection
-- Missing values are not considered Falsey.
-Attempted bind to a property that does not exist on the bound object will throw an exception.
+- Missing values are not considered *Falsey*.
+An expression that attempts to bind a non-existant property from the bound object will throw an exception.

 ### Iteration Template Blocks
-The {#each} tag allows for conditional rendering based on collection types.
-The {#each} tag will iterate over each item in the provided collection and render the contained text block.
+The *{#each}* tag allows for conditional rendering based on collection types.  *{#each}* tags iterate over items in the provided collection and render the contained text block.
 The contained text block operates within the scope context of the iterated item.

 ##### Data: